Find Affordable College Courses

 About 79% of the students majoring in instructional media at the school are women while 21% are male.

-Out of the 24 schools in the Far Western US Region that were part of this year’s ranking, California State University - East Bay landed the # 3 spot on the list.
+A rank of #3 on this year’s list means California State University - East Bay is a great place for instructional media design students working on their master’s degree.
 Located in the suburb of Hayward, Cal State East Bay is a public school with a fairly large student population.

 About 54% of the students majoring in instructional media at the school are women while 46% are male.